particle-iot/docs/src/content/reference/firmware.md

 ##### @FW_VER@0.6.0endif

 ##### @FW_VER@0.7.0if
-**Note:** Update sequence required!
+**Note:** The following update sequence is required!

-1. First Update to 0.5.3 (if the current version is less than that)
+- First Update to 0.5.3 (if the current version is less than that)
-2. Then update to 0.6.3(Photon/P1) or 0.6.4(Electron) (if the current version is less than that)
+- Then update to 0.6.3(Photon/P1) or 0.6.4(Electron) (if the current version is less than that)
-3. Then update to 0.7.0
+- Then update to 0.7.0

 ##### @FW_VER@0.7.0endif

 **Note:** As a Product in the Console, when flashing a >= 0.6.0 user app, Electrons can now Safe Mode Heal from < 0.5.3 to >= 0.6.0 firmware.
 This will consume about 500KB of data as it has to transfer two 0.5.3 system parts and three >= 0.6.0 system parts.
 Devices will not automatically update system firmware if not added as a Product in Console.